wdrbork/allergy-alert/README.md

 ### How to Test the Software
 After installing the software, to run tests for the backend, navigate to the "server" directory and run `npm test`.
 To run tests for the frontend, navigate to the "client" directory and run `npm test`.

+### Continuous integration
+For our CI we are using Github actions.
+The workflow we used can be found in ./.github/workflows folder.
+It gets triggers on pushes and pull requests to the respository.
+Ensure that actions ran successfully after adding to the repository.

 ### How to add new tests
 Use descriptive test names and group similar tests under a describe() function.